proxmox/proxmox-backup/docs/administration-guide.rst

 Catalog File: ``catalog.pcat1``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The catalog file is basically an index for file archive.
-It contains the list of files, and is used to speedup search operations.
+The catalog file is an index for file archives.
+It contains the list of files and is used to speed-up search operations.

 The Manifest: ``index.json``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The manifest contains the list of all backup files, including file sizes and checksums.
+The manifest contains the list of all backup files, their sizes and checksums.
 It is used to verify the consistency of a backup.